stefan-loewe/WinBinder/README.md

 Prerequisites:
 --------------
-  1. get a version of Visual Studio (this how-to refers to Visual Studio Express 2012 [Evaluation Version], as this needs to be compiled with VC11, because PHP 5.5. is also compiled with that compiler version)
+  1. get a version of Visual Studio (this how-to refers to Visual Studio Express 2012 [Evaluation Version], as this needs to be compiled with VC11, because PHP 5.5. is also compiled with that compiler version [for PHP 5.4 try Visual Studio 2008])
   2. get the PHP binaries you want to use with WinBinder, e.g. PHP 5.5 VC11 x86 Thread Safe
     - see http://windows.php.net/download/
   3. get the PHP source